 Open up your floor plan

 Open floor plans are extremely popular in today’s housing market.
 An open floor plan refers to a single living space that functions as multiple rooms due to the absence of separating walls.
-Benefits to this type of floor plan include more natural light due to shared windows, improved sociability when entertaining, and easier flow of traffic.
+Benefits of this type of floor plan include more natural light due to shared windows, improved sociability when entertaining, and easier flow of traffic.
 Knocking down a few walls in your home to replicate this in-demand floor plan could greatly improve your property’s real estate value.

 Create a home office